 6.2.2.2.1 General

-This clause enumerates functional entities in terms of 1) WebRTC specifications, 2) WebRTC implementations, and 3) providing inter-operator services.
+This clause enumerates functional entities in terms of 1) WebRTC-related standardized specifications, 2) WebRTC implementations, and 3) providing inter-operator services.

-1) Functional entities that are essential for this study and already defined in IETF RFCs or 3GPP specifications concerning WebRTC (see clause 6.2.2.2.2).
+1) Functional entities that are essential for this document and those already defined in IETF RFCs or 3GPP specifications concerning WebRTC (see clause 6.2.2.2.2).

-2) Functional entities that are not directly specified in WebRTC-related specifications in IETF RFCs or 3GPP specifications but considered to be widely implemented for realizing WebRTC services; they are essential for this study (see clause 6.2.2.2.3).
+2) Functional entities that are not directly defined in WebRTC-related specifications of IETF RFCs or 3GPP specifications but considered to be widely implemented for realizing WebRTC services; they are essential for this document (see clause 6.2.2.2.3).

-3) Functional entities that may be specifically required for inter-operator or third-party collaboration services if modification of signalling and termination of media on network boundaries are needed (see clause 6.2.2.2.4).
+3) Functional entities that may be specifically required for inter-operator or third-party collaboration services if modification of signalling and termination of media at network boundaries are needed (see clause 6.2.2.2.4).

-6.2.2.2.2 Functional Entities defined in WebRTC specifications
+6.2.2.2.2 Functional entities defined in WebRTC-related standardized specifications

 6.2.2.2.2.1 UE (User Equipment)